alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 The target power of the avis minima is 1 Watt, which should in principle give us a speed of 5 m/s (around 18 km/h or 11 mph).
-Energy consumption from the Arduino nano is minimal at 10 mA and 3.3 V (0.033 Watt), and can even be lowered by disabling the onboard LED.
-Most of the 1W will go to the propellers.
+Energy consumption from the Arduino nano is minimal at around 20 mA and 3.3 V (0.067 Watt), so most of the 1 W will go to the propellers.
 A 500 mAh battery at 3.7 V will [yield 1.85 Watt-hour](https://www.rapidtables.com/calc/electric/mah-to-wh-calculator.html),
 so it will be able to power the avis for almost two hours straight.